-When Angels and Venture Capitalists look to invest in early-stage companies, they are intaking a huge risk in hopes of the golden ticket.
-Seed and early-stage startups are still figuring out their business model, focused on developing their product, implementing a sales strategy, and figuring out how to acquire customers.
+When Angels and Venture Capitalists look to invest in early-stage companies, they are taking a huge risk in the hopes of getting the golden ticket.
+Seed and early-stage startups are still figuring out their business model, focusing on product development, implementing a sales strategy, and figuring out how to acquire customers.
 These plans are pulled out from thin air, with nothing substantial to work with.
 What their value proposition or business description is at this stage will, more than likely, change within the year.
-So, the question remains; what criteria do Angel's and Venture Capitalists look for when investing in early-stage startups?
+So, the question remains - what criteria do Angel's and Venture Capitalists look for when investing in early-stage startups?

 There are a few common criteria that investors are looking for in their startups are: